Disaster Area DMC-4 Gen3

 We've never lost a thing and your awesome new gear will be packed up really well to avoid any damage in transit.

-We ship with Australia Post and a variety of couriers depending on location.
+We ship mainly with Australia Post but may use a courier depending on location and size of the package.

 Express Post will usually be with you next business day in metro areas of QLD, NSW, SA, VIC and TAS.
 WA will take 2 days to metro and extra days after that to out side metro and rural areas.